niravcodes/niravcodes.github.io/_drafts/making-mnsa-a-nepali-programming-language.md

 ![](https://nirav.com.np/assets/img/programmnsa.jpg)

 We have made a few changes to the conventional structure of a program statement to make it more expressive.
 For example, in function calls, the name of the function comes after the parameters, as verb comes at the end of sentence in Nepali.
 So "print Something" becomes "something लेख".
 We similarly modified other constructs such as conditionals and loops to fit into the Nepali grammar structure more.
+Technically, it is a very small change but it really does help make the programs more readable in Nepali.
+It was surprising how fluid the language becomes by changes so simple.

+### The compiler

+The compiler was written in C++ completely from scratch.
+I didn't want to use lexer or parser generators because these tools hide the interesting and complicated details.
+That is a good thing if your goal is to make good, maintainable compilers but, as a student, I wanted to explore all the gory details and learn everything I could.
+I should mention here that the [series of lectures by Alex Aiken](https://www.youtube.com/playlist?list=PLDcmCgguL9rxPoVn2ykUFc8TOpLyDU5gx "Compiler Making Lectures Alex Aiken") is an amazing resource, and if you're planning on doing compilers too, you must at least skim through the videos to see the big picture.

+I used Visual Studio Code to write C++ code this time.
+I actually started coding using plain old vim as always, but eventually it became so unmanageable with files all over that I had to find a more manageable tool.
+I went with vscode, and I'm glad I did because vscode is so well made.
+And the c/c++ extension is so good.
+It apparently makes an AST for my code on the fly and checks for all kinds of errors.
+I had never before used these sophisticated tools for writing C++.
+I generally used vanilla sublime with vim extention, or just command line vim.
+But really it's so nice.
+It's like discovering geysers for the first time when you've been showering with cold water all your life (strangely specific simile? sorry).

+When writing

+For writing the compiler, I used many new C++17 features.

 I'm currently working on this post and if it's visible to you, it means I've published this temporarily to see how it looks.
 Sorry.